 The network product supports an anti-spoofing mechanism (e.g. the RPF function) and it accepts a packet only if it reaches the network product on the expected interface (i.e. this packet has a source ip address belonging to the same network as the interface where it came in or if it is routable through the interface on which it came in), otherwise it discards the packet.

 Expected format of evidence:

-A testing report provided by the testing agency which will consist of the following information:

 - The user settings and configurations

 - Pcap files

 - Log file if available